Family & Consumer Sciences

 Abbey Peterson, from Burke, S.D., graduated from Chadron State College in May 2011 with a Bachelor of Arts degree in Family and Consumer Sciences and an option in Design and Merchandising.

-Abbey was able to get her job quickly in part because of the skills she gained from her Family and Consumer Sciences classes.
-Abbey speaks highly of the program: “The FCS program teaches you to be a well-rounded person.
+“The FCS program teaches you to be a well-rounded person.
 You learn to be sociable and professional.
 The FCS program helps you with all aspects of life and teaches you skills to succeed.”
-She credits the help she received from her professors as well — they wanted to see her succeed.

 Human Services